 For comparison, we wove the AspectJ version by hand to obtain a pure Java program.
 Both the AspectJ and the pure Java program were compiled with the JIT inliner turned on and off.
-The results for these versions are shown in the "Bean" column of Table 2.
+The results for these versions are shown in the Bean column of figure 5.